KratosMultiphysics/Examples/eFlows4HPC/Demo_ROM_workflow/README.md

 <p align=center><img height="72.125%" width="72.125%" src="./data/surrogate.png"></p>

-In oder to obtain such a ROM, a campain of expensive Full Order Model FOM simulations should be launched and the collected data should be analysed.
+In order to obtain such a ROM, a campaign of expensive Full Order Model FOM simulations should be launched, and the collected data should be analyzed.

 ## The workflow

-We have defined 5 stages of the workflow, each of which finds a one-to-one correspondance to the functions included in the file [WorkflowExample.py](./WorkflowExample.py)
+We have defined 5 stages of the workflow, each of which finds a one-to-one correspondence to the functions included in the file [WorkflowExample.py](./WorkflowExample.py)

 <p align=center><img height="72.125%" width="72.125%" src="./data/Steps.png"></p>